jkazan/wetch/README.md

 - RAM usage
 - CPU usage
-- Battery level along with estimated time remaining until empty, or if connected, until full
+- Battery level along with estimated time remaining until empty, or if charging, until full
 - Slack unread messages.
-This is being tracked even if user is not logged in
+This is being tracked regardless of whether the user is logged in or not
-- Spotify information on currently playing artist and title
+- Spotify information on currently playing artist, title and album artwork

 ### Installation